-There’s one deadly menace that has haunted the Doctor throughout all of her lives.
-Every time she defeats the Daleks, they just turn up again, deadlier than ever.
+There’s one deadly menace that has haunted the Doctor throughout all the Time Lord's lives.
+Every time the Doctor defeats the Daleks, they just turn up again, deadlier than ever.

 But do you know what went on every single time the Doctor and the Daleks have clashed?
 Here's a handy catch-up…

 The Doctor, Ian, Barbara and Susan faced the Daleks on their very first trip together to an alien world.
 They arrived on the planet Skaro, devastated in a war hundreds of years earlier, to find the Daleks and the Thals battling for survival.
 Both races had both been horribly mutated – the Thals had reverted to their original humanoid form, but the Daleks were still trapped inside the distinctive metal casings they used to get around in.
 And boy, were they bitter about it!
 In fact, they wanted to utterly destroy the Thals.
 The Daleks needed the static electricity in the floors of their city to power the casings, and when the Doctor turned it off, they all seemed to die.

 But that wasn’t the end of them!
 By the 22nd Century, Earth was in a terrible state, with the remaining humans battling against an invasion force of Daleks!
 The Doctor helped the survivors to fight back, while the Daleks plotted to blow up the Earth’s core then drive it around the universe!

 The Daleks’ next scheme was even more ambitious.
 They used their own time machine to chase the Doctor all over the place, intent on exterminating him once and for all.
 But they came unstuck when they took on another robotic rabble called the Mechonoids, and the two sides destroyed each other in battle.